Zodi-ark/Final-Fantasy-Tactics-The-War-of-the-Lions-Texture-Pack/README.md

 <br>Community contributions, edits, address hashes, and forks are strongly encouraged!</p>

 EURO-PAL [Download Here](https://github.com/Zodi-ark/Final-Fantasy-Tactics-The-War-of-the-Lions-Texture-Pack/releases).
-US-NTSC users please read installation!
+USA-NTSC users please read installation!

 # Installation
-- In your PPSSPP directory, navigate to `memstick/PSP/TEXTURES` then drag ULES00850 from the .zip into the folder
+- In your PPSSPP directory, navigate to `memstick/PSP/TEXTURES` then drag `ULES00850` from the .zip into the folder

-- Then enable texture replacement by heading to `settings>tools>developer tools>replace textures`

-- For US-NTSC users change the folder name from `ULES00850` to `ULUS10297`
+- For US users change the folder name from `ULES00850` to `ULUS10297`

+- If you don't know if the copy is a USA or Europe version right click it or on mobile long press it.
+Then look at the bottom left.

+- Finally enable texture replacement by heading to `settings>tools>developer tools>replace textures`

 Screenshots
 ======
 > World Map